lanceDamage/pythonRecipes/README.md

 # pythonRecipes
-This is where I store my working pythonRecipes
+This is where I store my working python recipes.